How to Reverse a Non-Functioning Team

 June 10 2019 - Low team productivity can affect employee morale and hinder growth in a company.

+Workplace stress, inefficient organisational structure, or even poor management can cause companies to stagnate.
 While there is a plethora of reasons why team productivity could dip, there are some sure-fire ways to reverse it.

 Be a better manager

 High productivity is generally down to good team management.
 Right now, industries aren't looking for bosses that micromanage - instead, they are looking for leaders who consistently improve and are able to reinvigorate their co-workers.

 Know your team.
 Having a clear understanding of their strengths and weaknesses will help you improve how you manage their workflow.
 If your job requires more collaborative work, take notice how well the team members work together.
 This gives you a bit of leeway in leveraging your team's strengths while focusing on the drawbacks.

 Develop a tailored management style.
 A more experienced employee needs more independence to function well and perform.
 While a less experienced team member may need a more hands-on approach.

 Focus on building a good team.
 Leadership Thoughts explains how team building is largely about directing the team to establish clear objectives.
 You must set well-defined and realistic goals for the whole team as well as individual roles for each members.
 U.S. legal experts Special Counsel state that workers must "collaborate to innovate" no matter what industry they are working in.
 Optimise collaborative productivity tools like shared calendars or task platforms to promote teamwork.
 Encouraging team members to work together is a good way to turn an unproductive team around.